thesephist/litterate/README.md

 ### `description`

 Description text for your project, shown in the generated site.
 You can use full Markdown in the description.
-We use `marked` to parse Markdown.
+Litterate uses `marked` to parse Markdown.

 ### `files`